pesekt1/demo-webshop/README.md

 # demo web shop server

-- This is a Spring Boot Server demo project.
-- Each branch is implementing some new feature.

-## branches sequence:
-- helloworld
-- CRUD-tutorials
-- swagger-DATA-REST
-- exceptionHandling
-- pagination
-- integration_tests
-- CI-CD
-- httpClient
-- sorting
-- profiles
-- custom-queries
-- spring_security
-- JDBC-Communication
-- MappingTheWholeDatabase

 ## Invoice - service and controller layer

 - Change all the Date types in Invoice class to LocalDate.